KunkunYang/KunkunYang.github.io/_pages/about.md

 # Recent News
+* July, 2023.
+I attended ADHO Digital Humanities Conference 2023 (DH 2023) and presented one paper.
 * June, 2023.
-I attended Public Management Research Conference 2023 (PMRC 2023) and presented one paper orally.
+I attended Public Management Research Conference 2023 (PMRC 2023) and presented one paper.
 * March, 2023.
 I served as the Event Co-Chair of the Chinese Track of iConference 2023.
 * November, 2022.
 I served on the organizing team of the 2022 China Digital Humanities Annual Conference (CDH 2022).
 * December, 2021.
 I joined the School of Information Resource Management, Renmin University of China.